Bobby Layne: "Curse of Bobby Layne"

 In 1958, the defending NFL champion Lions traded Layne to the Pittsburgh Steelers in early October for Earl Morrall and two draft choices.
 Layne responded to the trade by supposedly saying that the Lions would "not win for 50 years."

 While this story has been called a hoax, particularly because the quote was never published at the time, over the next half-century after this trade, the Lions had the sixth lowest winning percentage of any team in the NFL.

-The Lions have had multiple consecutive losing seasons and have been swept by division rivals constantly, and are 1–12 in postseason appearances since their 1957 championship, the worst record of any team; their lone playoff win was over Dallas in 1991.
+The Lions have had multiple consecutive losing seasons and have been swept by division rivals constantly, and are 3–14 in postseason appearances since their 1957 championship, the worst record of any team; their three playoff wins were over Dallas in 1991, and Los Angeles and Tampa Bay in 2023.
+They have played in only two NFC Championship games since their 1957 championship, in 1991 and 2023, with both being losses.
 In 2008, the last year of the supposed curse, the Lions lost all sixteen games.

-As for the Steelers, they won the Super Bowl that year, as well as in their previous appearance (in Detroit) in 2006, and would become one of the most dominant teams in the NFL, though this took place after Layne's career, winning six Super Bowls: 1974 (IX), 1975 (X), 1978 (XIII), 1979 (XIV), 2005 (XL) and 2008 (XLIII).
+As for the Steelers, they won the Super Bowl that year, as well as in their previous appearance (in Detroit) in 2006, and became one of the most dominant teams in the NFL, though this took place after Layne's career, winning six Super Bowls: 1974 (IX), 1975 (X), 1978 (XIII), 1979 (XIV), 2005 (XL) and 2008 (XLIII).

 In the 2009 NFL draft, immediately after the supposed curse had expired, the Detroit Lions selected University of Georgia quarterback Matthew Stafford first overall.
 Stafford was an alumnus of Layne's former school Highland Park High School and lived in a house on the same street as Layne's.
 In 2011, Stafford's first full injury-free season, he led the Lions to their first playoff berth since 1999, but lost to Drew Brees and the New Orleans Saints.

 In 2021, the Detroit Lions traded Stafford to the Los Angeles Rams for Jared Goff in a blockbuster trade.
-Stafford would go on to win Super Bowl LVI in his first season with the Rams, while the Lions would start the 2021 season 0–10–1, and eventually finish 3–13–1, the second worst record in the NFL.
+Stafford went on to win Super Bowl LVI in his first season with the Rams, while the Lions started the 2021 season 0–10–1, and eventually finished 3–13–1, the second worst record in the NFL.

 Further, in the 63 years since the curse, the Lions also endured multiple playoff droughts lasting more than six years: including the year of the trade, the Lions did not make the playoffs for twelve consecutive seasons (1958–1969; 1971–1981; 1984–1990; 2000–2010).